hmage/norm/README.md

 ## About

-`norm` installs formulas to your home directory, leaving system-wide programs intact and untouched — you probably don't have permissions to change them anyway.
-By default, install prefix is `~/norm`, but you can change that.
+`norm` installs formulas to your home directory, leaving system-wide programs intact and untouched.
+By default, install prefix is `~/norm.$MACHTYPE.$GLIBC_VERSION`, but you can change that.
 See output of `norm --help`.

-The compiled binaries are not for distribution — they won't work on any other location or another machine (because most programs hardcode their paths during compilation and add checks to glibc version used for building).
+The compiled binaries will not work properly on older version of glibc or in another location, they also might hardcode the user ID or name they were built with, so please treat them as your own personal builds (which they are).

 Since `norm` uses `curl` to download source code, it supports proxies.
 Just set up appropriate environment variables if you already haven't done so, like this: